Dotsian/DexScript/README.md

-# DexScript - ALPHA
+# DexScript - BETA
 <img src="https://i.imgur.com/uKfx0qO.png" width="200">

 ## What is DexScript?
 DexScript is a set of commands made by ``DotZZ``.
-The commands simplify models like editing, adding, and deleting things you want in your bot.
+The commands simplify models like editing, adding, and deleting models you want in your bot.
 Basically making your life easier.

 ## What bots can it be used for?